 Follow Building a no dig garden — but child's size.
 This is a particularly good family gardening activity because a small garden can be built and planted in less than an hour, depending on size and materials used.

 You do not have to prepare the garden for weeks in advance, as with other growing methods.
 Let your child choose the shape they'd like... maybe a circle, triangle, square or rectangle.

 There's no hard digging, you can make the garden on a patch of lawn and the children can see science working... blocking light stops weeds or grass growing; nature recycling materials such as paper, compost and leaves back into the ground to feed new plants; mulch will conserve moisture and keep the temperature more even... and so on.

 Children love eating things fresh from a garden and they'll feel proud to be part of providing it.

 When planning gardening activities for kids, especially if they have made their own little patch, make it convenient for them to get to.

-You might want to plant close to the kitchen where the children can harvest items under your watchful eye.
+Maybe plant close to the kitchen where the children can harvest items under your watchful eye.

 Consider doing quick growing plants.
 If necessary growing fast plants in containers may be easier so they can keep them on a porch, windowsill or handy place to observe.